 Switch back to pull-ups or diapers during sleep times to avoid accidents initially.
 After your toddler begins using the toilet successfully and reliably throughout the day without accidents, try nap times without diapers first.
 A child may not stay dry overnight until age 5 or 6, according to the University of Michigan Health System.

 Any time your toddler struggles or fights the potty training process, back up and stop pushing.
 Pressure may create power struggles, which can become negative and even harmful, warns the University of Michigan Health System.

 - AskDrSears: 6 Steps to D-Day, Diaper Free Day

-- U.S. National Library of Medicine National Institutes of Health: Among Healthy Children, What Toilet-training Strategy Is Most Effective and Prevents Fewer Adverse Events
+- Paediatrics & Child Health: Among Healthy Children, What Toilet-Training Strategy is Most Effective and Prevents Fewer Adverse Events?

 - University of Michigan Health System: Toilet Training